EquatorDev/Front-End-Style-Guide/README.md

 Make good use of comments.
 These will be removed in minification so won't make it up to the live site, but will come in handy during development.

+Please don't commit large chunks of commented out code to source control without a description as to why it's commented out.
+It's confusing months later why it's there and why it was removed.

 ### Anchors

 :hover should generally be accompanied by :focus for accessibility reasons.